rmcanany/SolidEdgeHousekeeper/README.md

 A `Property set`, either `System` or `Custom`, is required.
 For more information, see the **Property Filter** section above.

 There are three search modes, `PT`, `WC`, and `RX`.

 - `PT` stands for 'Plain Text'.
 It is simple to use, but finds literal matches only.
 - `WC` stands for 'Wild Card'.
 You use `*`, `?`  `[charlist]`, and `[!charlist]` according to the VB Like syntax.
 - `RX` stands for 'Regex'.
 It is a more comprehensive (and notoriously cryptic) method of matching text.
 Check the [**.NET Regex Guide**](https://learn.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference) for more information.

 The search *is not* case sensitive, the replacement *is*.
 For example, say the search is `aluminum`, the replacement is `ALUMINUM`, and the property value is `Aluminum 6061-T6`.
 Then the new value would be `ALUMINUM 6061-T6`.

 ![Property Formula](My%20Project/media/property_formula.png)

 In addition to plain text and pattern matching, you can also use a property formula.
 The formula has the same syntax as the Callout command, except preceeded with `System.` or `Custom.` as above.

 If the specified property does not exist in the file, you can optionally have it added automatically.
-This option is set on the **Configuration Tab -- Miscellaneous Group**.
+This option is set on the **Configuration Tab -- General Page**.
 Note, this only works for `Custom` properties.
 Adding `System` properties is not allowed.

 #### Expose variables missing
 Checks to see if all the variables listed in `Variables to expose` are present in the document.